akshat2279/recipt-parser-backend/README.md

 }
 ```

-## Product Pushback (Assignment Q5)

-### The Issue: Ambiguity in "Valid" Receipt Inputs
+### What are the biggest tradeoffs you made, and why?

+**Tradeoff 1: Conservative AI Fallback vs. Aggressive Automation**
+Chose to return blank schema when AI confidence is low rather than attempting to parse ambiguous receipts.
+This prioritizes data accuracy over automation volume, preventing incorrect financial data from entering the system.
+In a production environment, bad data is worse than no data.

+**Tradeoff 2: SQLite vs. PostgreSQL**
+Used SQLite for simplicity and portability instead of a more robust database.
+This decision prioritizes ease of deployment and zero-configuration setup over scalability and concurrent access.
+For a utility application with single-user usage patterns, SQLite's atomic transactions and file-based storage are sufficient.

+### What would you do with another week?

+**Priority 1: Saved Receipts Management UI** - Build the frontend component to display previously saved receipts.
+Currently users can save receipts but can't view their history.
+Also build a mobile app to support mobile uploads.

+**Priority 2: Receipt Validation Layer** - Implement pre-processing validation to detect non-receipt images before sending to AI, reducing costs and improving user experience.

+### What's one thing in this spec you'd push back on if I were your PM?

+**Pushback: Missing Definition of "Valid Receipt Input"**

-The project specification asks for a "Receipt Parser" but fails to define what constitutes a valid input.
-While building the upload flow, I identified a significant gap: What is the minimum acceptable image quality or document type?
+The specification asks for a "receipt parser" but never defines what constitutes a valid receipt image or minimum quality requirements.
+This is a critical gap because real-world users upload blurry photos, menus, invoices, and non-receipt documents.

-### My Pushback

-The spec assumes all uploads will be clear, well-lit receipts.
-In practice, users upload blurry photos, menus, or non-receipt documents.

-### The Solution I implemented

-Instead of the system "guessing" and potentially saving hallucinated data, I programmed the backend to return a null-state JSON if the LLM's confidence in the document type is low.
-This forces a manual review.
+**My Implementation**: Rather than guessing and potentially saving hallucinated data, I implemented a conservative approach that returns a blank schema when AI confidence is low, forcing manual entry.

-### Recommendation for Spec

-The requirements should include a "Validation Phase" where the system confirms the presence of a Merchant Name and Total before attempting a line-item extraction.
+**Spec Recommendation**: The requirements should include a "Validation Phase" that confirms the presence of merchant name and total before attempting line-item extraction, with clear user guidance for invalid inputs.

+This pushback addresses the core assumption that users will upload perfect receipt images, which doesn't align with real-world usage patterns and could lead to poor user experience or incorrect data being saved to the system.